molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In short, a function is <dfn>pure</dfn> when it is free of <dfn>side effects</dfn>.
 Such a function takes some input values as arguments and computes a new value.
 The new value becomes the return value.

 A pure function always produces the same output given the same input.
 There is no internal state.
 The function does not change its input values nor does it do anything besides computing the return value.
 It does not “change the world”.
-So it’s always safe to call a pure function: It may take some computation time, but it does not change the state of your application.
+So it is always safe to call a pure function: It may take some computation time, but it does not change the state of your application.

 It turned out that breaking down the logic of an application into pure functions makes the whole application more robust.
 Pure functions are “simple”, they do only one thing.
 They are easy to reason about and easy to test automatically.
 You can simply pass different input values and check the return value.